chriswallace/chriswallace.net/portfolio/twelve-days.md

   </div>

 <div class="portfolio-content-wrapper">
-  <p class="fade-in-element">Twelve Days of CryptoArt is an experimental art event hosted by UltraDAO that reimagines the traditional art collecting experience through blockchain technology.
-As the product owner, I created a unique format where collectors decide to mint a daily artwork with the artist hidden for twelve consecutive days.
-Collectors were then given the option to swap to a future day's artwork with another unknown artist and unable to swap back to prior days.
-This created a fun dynamic between holding and swapping art without knowing the artist behind the works.</p>
+  <p class="fade-in-element">The traditional art market often relies heavily on artist reputation and name recognition, creating bias in how collectors value artwork.
+At UltraDAO, we identified an opportunity to challenge this paradigm and create a more equitable collecting experience that would put the focus back on the art itself.</p>

-  <p class="fade-in-element">I built the smart contract that powered the daily art releases.
-Each collector received a mint pass that they could exchange for one of that day's artworks.
-The contract handled the timing of releases, randomly assigned artwork numbers, and revealed the artwork details at the right time - all while keeping transaction costs low.
-Hundreds of collectors participated and over two dozen artists across two seasons of the event.</p>
+  <p class="fade-in-element">As the product owner, I was tasked with designing and implementing a novel art collection format that would eliminate preconceptions about artists while maintaining engagement over an extended period.
+The challenge was to create both technical infrastructure and community excitement for an entirely new way of collecting art.</p>

-  <p class="fade-in-element">The project's design emphasized simplicity and mystery.
-The minimalist interface featured a countdown timer to the next reveal, clear minting instructions, and seamless wallet integration.
-Each day brought excitement as collectors speculated on who the artist might be, analyzing the works and creating a shared experience of anticipation and discovery within the community.</p>
+  <p class="fade-in-element">I developed a unique twelve-day format where collectors could mint one anonymous artwork daily, with the artists' identities hidden until the end.
+I built a custom smart contract that managed daily art releases, mint passes, random artwork assignment, and timed reveals while optimizing for low transaction costs.
+The system included a strategic swapping mechanism where collectors could exchange their piece for future days' works, but couldn't swap back - creating engaging game theory dynamics.
+The user interface was designed with minimalism in mind, featuring a countdown timer, clear instructions, and seamless wallet integration.</p>

-  <p class="fade-in-element">To maintain the mystery, all artworks remained anonymous until the final reveal.
-The intent was to foster an environment where collectors focused purely on the artistic merit of each piece, free from preconceptions about the artist's identity or previous work.
-The project successfully demonstrated how blockchain technology can enable new forms of art curation and collecting experiences.</p>
+  <p class="fade-in-element">The project successfully attracted hundreds of collectors and over two dozen artists across two seasons.
+By keeping artworks anonymous until the final reveal, we created an environment where collectors made decisions based purely on artistic merit.
+The daily reveal format generated consistent community engagement and speculation, while the swapping mechanism added an exciting strategic element.
+The project demonstrated how blockchain technology could reshape traditional art collecting paradigms, creating more equitable and engaging experiences for both artists and collectors.</p>

   <p class="fade-in-element">
     <a href="https://twelvedays.ultradao.org" target="_blank">Twelve Days of CryptoArt &rarr;</a>